Paco Catholic School: World War II era

-The Archdiocese of Manila Era
+Archdiocese of Manila era

-Auxiliary Bishop of Manila, Teodoro C. Bacani Jr. became the first Filipino Director who managed the school from 1984-1993.
-Fr.
-Danilo A. Canceran succeeded Bishop Teodoro Bacani Jr. as School Director in June 1993.
-In 1995, the five-story San Lorenzo Ruiz Building, which replaced the Sisters' Convent that housed the Department of Religious Education or DRE, was built during the term of office of Bishop Teodoro C. Bacani, Jr., Parish Priest and Fr.
-Danilo Canceran School Director.
+Auxiliary Bishop of Manila Teodoro Bacani Jr. became the first Filipino director who managed the school from 1984 to1993.
+He was succeeded by Danilo A. Canceran in June 1993.
+In 1995, the five-story San Lorenzo Ruiz Building, which replaced the Sisters' Convent that housed the Department of Religious Education or DRE, was built.
 The population in PCS continued to increase especially when Kindergarten I was introduced in 1995.
 The start of Nursery Level was introduced a year later.

-In 1996, Monsignor Domingo A. Cirilos Jr. was appointed Parish Priest and director of the institution.
+In 1996, Domingo A. Cirilos Jr. was appointed parish priest and director of the institution.
 In less than a year of his incumbency, he had the altar of the church renovated.
 Thus began a series of speedy major edifice constructions.
 In 1997 the two old buildings along Trece de Agosto up to the estero were demolished to make way for a new five-story Pope John Paul II building, replacing the Holy Cross and Our Lady's Buildings.
 This was completed in 1998.
 It was also in the same year when the Preschool Level (Nursery, Kindergarten, and Preparatory) was completed.

-In May 1999, the construction of Jaime Cardinal Sin Building housing 33 rooms for the high school department and a 1,000-seat auditorium started.
-Upon completion after 1 year and 2 months, the modern structure was blessed and inaugurated in a fitting ceremony on July 14, 2000 by the person for whom it was named.
+In May 1999, the construction of the Jaime Cardinal Sin Building, named after the then-Archbishop of Manila and housing 33 rooms for the high school department and a 1,000-seat auditorium started.
+Upon completion, the structure was blessed and inaugurated in a fitting ceremony on July 14, 2000, by the person for whom it was named Sin himself.

-During the 89th PCS Foundation Day celebration, the Parish Priest and School Director Msgr.
-Domingo A. Cirilos Jr. led the ground-breaking ceremony for the construction of a 10-storey school edifice.
-The magnificent structure, named after Blessed Pedro Calungsod, was blessed and inaugurated on November 8, 2002 in a grand ceremony coinciding with the 90th PCS Foundation Day.
+During the 89th PCS Foundation Day celebration, the parish priest and school director Domingo A. Cirilos Jr. led the ground-breaking ceremony for the construction of a 10-storey school edifice.
+The structure, named after Pedro Calungsod, was blessed and inaugurated on November 8, 2002, in a ceremony coinciding with the 90th PCS Foundation Day.
 On November 9, 2006, the Sacred Heart Building, the first concrete edifice in the campus, was renamed Rev. Fr.
-Godofredo Aldenhuijsen Heritage Center following a motion and resolution passed and unanimously approved by the Parents Coordinating Board of the high school department and subsequently concurred with by Msgr.
-Cirilos.
+Godofredo Aldenhuijsen Heritage Center following a motion and resolution passed and unanimously approved by the Parents Coordinating Board of the high school department and subsequently concurred with by Cirilos.

-After a series of constructions, the school now stands with pride giving Paco district skyline a new profile.
-Keeping abreast with the changes and the new trends in education, the school has continuously improved its physical plant and facilities and maintained its high standard of education through the years.
+With the steady growth of the student population and recognition of the critical role of learning in the early years, Paco Catholic School made the Early Childhood Education (ECE) a separate department from the Grade School in June 2003.
+The Grade School Department was granted the Certificate of Accreditation by PAASCU, Level II as approved by FAAP (Federation of Accrediting Agencies of the Philippines) on December 10, 2004.
+On the next year of January 31, 2005, the High School Department was granted the Certificate of Accreditation by PAASCU, Level I, also as approved by FAAP.
+In June 2006, the Special Education Department was created in response to the special needs of children who are cognitively capable but behaviorally challenged.
+Dr. Loida L. Hilario, then the Principal of the ECE Department, was appointed Principal also of the new department.